-RPE/RIR can be implemented for any kind of training really, no matter if it’s for hypertrophy, strength, power, endurance, etc. Both the RPE/RIR have a large-scale range, however, if you want to gauge an accurate RPE/RIR, I’d recommend you stay in the RPE 5 to 10=RIR 5 to 0 range.
-Because of the subjective measure, it get’s close to impossible to give an accurate judgement on the effort, the further away you are from volitional failure.
-This doesn’t mean that lower RPE doesn’t have its place, the most definitely do e.g. warm-ups, injury, technique work, explosive training, recovery.
+RIR can be implemented for any kind of training really, no matter if it’s for hypertrophy, strength, power, endurance, etc. Both the RIR has a large-scale range, however, if you want to gauge an accurate RIR, I’d recommend you stay in the RIR range of 0 to 5.
+Because of the subjective measure, it’s close to impossible to give an accurate judgement on the effort the further away you are from volitional failure.
+This doesn’t mean that lower RIR doesn’t have its place, they most definitely do e.g. warm-ups, injury, technique work, explosive training, recovery.

-Generally speaking when hypertrophy and strength is your main goal, you want to stay in the higher RPE range such as 6-10 RPE for most of your training time.
+Generally speaking, when hypertrophy and strength is your main goal, you want to stay in the higher RIR range such as 0-4 RIR for most of your training time.
 Depending on how you’re structuring your programme and where you’re currently at in regards to your annual training plan, I’d recommend you sticking to the following guidelines:

 Again, these are only general guidelines and it’s highly dependent on the lifter, his training & nutrition plan, etc. Also, it comes down to the programme structure and exercise selection as well.
-Going with a higher RPE on an isolation movement will probably be less risky than going to RPE@9 on deadlifts every single session.
-Not only will the deadlifts have a much bigger stress on your CNS and overall recovery than a let’s say dumbbell lateral raise with 14kg.
+Going with a higher RIR on an isolation movement will probably be less risky than going to [email protected] on deadlifts every single session.
+Not only will deadlifts have a much bigger stress on your CNS and overall recovery than a let’s say dumbbell lateral raise with 14kg.

 Skill & Technique